Clearly designate a large, open (empty) space in which your group will soon interact.

 How might these observations help us to work effectively in teams?

-The inspiration for Robot Tag, and many more fun group games, was sourced from the following publication:
+The inspiration for Robot Walk, and many more fun group games, was sourced from the following publication: